excelkernel/CPITroubleshoot/README.md

-# CPImagined client Setup and Troubleshooting
+# CPImagined Setup and Troubleshooting
 Setup and Trobleshoot guide for CPImagined.